 Children are usually victims of multiple forms of abuse and neglect at the same time, the most common of which are physical and psychological / emotional violence.
-The child victims are most often between the ages of 11 and 14, and most of them are boys.
+The child victims are most often between the ages of 11 and 14,130 and most of them are boys.
+The lack of a standardized approach to data collection on the prevalence of violence is a major obstacle to obtaining a complete picture.
 The lack of a standardized approach to data collection on the prevalence of violence is a major obstacle to obtaining a complete picture.